jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 ## The Failure Rate

-Many agentic AI projects are failing[^1] and the industry has named the symptoms without the cause.
-IBM calls it "agentic drift" — when underlying models update, training data shifts, or business contexts change, agents that performed perfectly yesterday offer degraded or incorrect responses today.[^7] Enterprise teams report that debugging AI agents "isn't like debugging deterministic code" — you can't just read stdout/stderr, you need to replay the agent's decision process and inspect what it saw and why it acted.[^8] Even Cognition acknowledges that Devin "can't independently tackle an ambiguous coding project end-to-end like a senior engineer could."[^9]

-Meanwhile, a different paradigm has precipitated significant productivity gains.
-Claude Code does not offer complete autonomy even if performing chunks of work at a time; it writes code that humans review and deploy.
-Most importantly, Claude Code produces an artifact that is durable, version-controlled, deterministic, auditable, and executable by a Von Neumann machine just like any ol' software has always been.
+Many agentic AI projects are failing[^1] — agentic drift, opaque debugging, brittle autonomy.[^2][^3][^4] Meanwhile, Claude Code has driven significant productivity gains by doing something different: it writes code that humans review and deploy, producing artifacts that are durable, version-controlled, and deterministic.

 These failures and successes reflect a fundamental architectural difference.